compose-spec/compose-spec/spec.md

 Compose implementations MUST report an error if config doesn't exist on platform or isn't defined in the [`configs`](#configs-top-level-element) section of this Compose file.

+There are two syntaxes defined for configs.
+To remain compliant to this specification, an implementation MUST support both syntaxes.
+Implementations MUST allow use of both short and long syntaxes within the same document.

 #### Short syntax

 The short syntax variant only specifies the config name.
 This grants the container access to the config and mounts it at `/<config_name>` within the container.
-The source name and destination mountpoint are both set to the config name.
+The source name and destination mount point are both set to the config name.

 The following example uses the short syntax to grant the `redis` service